 Things to Look Out For When Buying An Essential Oil Burner

-Before buying an essential oil burner, check the advice from suppliers or shops.
+There are many beautiful designs of these traditional oil burners, but before buying an essential oil burner, check the advice from suppliers or shops.
 Get an essential oil burner with a dish or bowl that’s at least 8cm from the unlit candle to the dish’s bottom, so that the candle does not burn out the water too quickly.

 It’s also advisable to buy a medium-sized one as small ones do not always provide enough fragrance for average or large-sized rooms.
 But if you just need the aroma for yourself while you are working at your own desk, then a small one will probably suffice.
 In general, use small to medium-sized ones for homes and large ones for large office spaces, office front desks, seminar rooms or spas.